-Tracy L. Barnett is a doctoral candidate at the University of Georgia.
-Rifles—their meaning to men and their availability in nineteenth-century America—are at the center of her work.
-Her dissertation, “Men and Their Guns: The Culture of Self-Deputized Manhood in the South, 1850–1877,” analyzes the historic origins of America’s gun culture and its mutually constitutive relationship to white supremacist ideology.
+Tracy L. Barnett earned her Ph.D. in American History from the University of Georgia in May 2025.
+Her dissertation, “Yankee Invention, Southern Obsession: Mass-Produced Firearms and the Arming of White Supremacy,” analyzes the historic origins of America’s gun culture and its mutually constitutive relationship to white supremacist ideology.

-Her research has been supported by the American Historical Association; Boston Athenæum; Georgia Historical Society; Winterthur Museum, Garden & Library; Hagley Museum and Library; University of Virginia; Wilson Special Collections Library at the University of North Carolina at Chapel Hill, and other institutions.
+Her research has been supported by the Smithsonian Institution, American Historical Association; Boston Athenæum; Georgia Historical Society; Winterthur Library; Hagley Museum and Library; University of Virginia; University of North Carolina at Chapel Hill, Louisiana State University Libraries, and other institutions.

 Reconstruction’s Sanctuary City: The Hidden History of Hamburg, South Carolina, co-edited with Carole Emberton (University of South Carolina Press, under advanced contract).